anthony-wang/gsoc_blog/_posts/2018-06-04-week3-review.markdown

 <br>

 [^footnote1]: This will never see the light of day.
+And I will probably never hear the end of this from Simon😆.

 ---